LEKA:LLM-Enhanced Knowledge Augmentation: Methodology

 We denote $\mathcal{X}_k$ and $\mathcal{X}_T$ as the feature spaces of the source dataset $\mathcal{D}_k$ and the target dataset $\mathcal{D}_T$, respectively.
 Our LLM constructs a mapping function $f: \mathcal{X}_k \rightarrow \mathcal{X}_T$ for alignment.
 This function transforms the features in $\mathcal{X}_k$ to minimize the distance between the transformed source features and the target features.
 Here, we aim to minimize the distance $ d(f(\mathcal{X}_k), \mathcal{X}_T) $, where $ d $ is a kernel distance:

 Here, $\kappa(\cdot, \cdot) $ is a kernel function, $x_i^k$ and $x_j^k$ are the $i$-th and $j$-th feature vectors in the source dataset $\mathcal{D}_k$.
 We adopt a Gaussian kernel $\kappa(x, y) = \exp(-\gamma \| x - y \|^2) $, with $\gamma$ being a positive bandwidth parameter.
-This kernel function can effectively measure the similarity between pairs of points in high-dimensional spaces and captures both linear and non-linear relationships.
-Thus, it is capable of handling the complexities inherent in high-dimensional data.
-Specifically, compared with Euclidean distances, kernel distances can capture the geometric structure of the data manifold.
-It provides a more robust and informative measure of similarity for the source-target alignment.
+This kernel function can effectively measure the similarity between points in high-dimensional spaces and captures both linear and non-linear relationships.
+Thus, it can handle the complexities inherent in high-dimensional data.
+Compared with Euclidean distances, kernel distances can capture the geometric structure of the data manifold.
+It provides a more robust and informative similarity measure for the source-target alignment.

-\paragraph{Marginal Probability Measures Harmonization.} Our LLM then aligns the marginal probability measures $\mathcal{P}_k$ and $\mathcal{P}_T$ of the source and target datasets.
-The LLM analyzes and refines the textual information, including labels, feature names, and classification probability distribution, etc. To measure the differences between $\mathcal{D}_k$ and $\mathcal{D}_T$, we adopt the Wasserstein distance:
+\paragraph{Marginal Probability Measures Harmonization.} Our LLM aligns the marginal probability measures $\mathcal{P}_k$ and $\mathcal{P}_T$ of the source and target datasets.
+The LLM analyzes and refines textual information such as labels, feature names, and classification probability distributions.
+To measure the differences between $\mathcal{D}_k$ and $\mathcal{D}_T$, we adopt the Wasserstein distance:

 where $ \Gamma(\mathcal{P}_k, \mathcal{P}_T)$ represents the set of all joint distributions with marginals $\mathcal{P}_k$ and $\mathcal{P}_T$ on $ \mathcal{X} \times \mathcal{X} $.
 The Wasserstein distance minimizes the transportation cost while preserving the geometric structure of the data distributions.
 Specifically, the Wasserstein distance calculates the minimum ``geographical'' cost required to move data from one distribution to another, where ``geographical'' cost refers to the cost of moving data from one point to another in the feature space.